Return to Home

 There is no standard of feminism for participating and being in this space, but rather, an intention for learning and developing anti-sexist values.

 The women’s empowerment mod serves two dual purposes.
-First and foremost, the women’s empowerment mod is designed to be a supportive sanctuary for the female and or feminine self-identified people living here.
+First and foremost, the women’s empowerment mod is designed to be a supportive sanctuary for the women living here.
 Second, the women’s empowerment mod is designed to promote and support anti-sexist values within the Hampshire community.

 For all of the people who live in this space, there is a community expectation that you hold yourself accountable and be open to learning and sharing with the other people that you live with.